Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

-# FEW 2.2 - Advanced CSS -
+# FEW 2.2 - Advanced CSS - Wrapping up CSS Framework

-CSS Grid is great you need to know this.
+Wrapping up the CSS Framework

 ## Why you should know this?

-Every site could benenfit from a well designed footer!
-Flexbox is a skill you should master, you need more practice!
+Today will be a workshop day you can use to finalize your framework.

 ## Learning Objectives

-1.
+1. Review and work

 ## Activity

+Workshop Pair up with another student get some feedback on your framework.
+Use this feedback to improve the styles you have and incorporate it into the the design of the new components you are creating.

 ## Wrap Up

-- Continue working on your current tutorial
-- Complete reading
-- Complete challenges
+-

 ## Additional Resources

-1. Links to additional readings and videos
+1.

 ## Minute-by-Minute [OPTIONAL]